PAYE Modernisation For Employers

 PAYE Modernisation Compliant Payroll Software

-The Revenue Commissioners Office aims to design an employer reporting process that is integrated into the payroll process.
-One of the key principles to achieving this objective is that the employer reporting process to Revenue is seamlessly aligned with the payroll process.
+One of the key objectives of PAYE Modernisation is to have an employer reporting process that is seamlessly aligned with the payroll process.
+To achieve this, it is important that payroll software can integrate with Revenue’s systems.
 Every business should conduct a full review of their payroll processes and systems.
-If you use payroll software, make sure your provider is going to be able to cater for the requirements of PAYE Modernisation.
+If you use payroll software, check with your provider to make sure the software can cater for the requirements of PAYE Modernisation.

-Revenue have developed an API (Application Programme Interface) which allows payroll software providers to fully integrate with Revenue’s reporting system.
-An API will allow both the payroll software and Revenue to communicate or ‘talk’ to each other.
-The payroll integration will automatically create the required report in the payroll software and then import it directly to Revenue in seconds.
+Revenue have developed an API (Application Programme Interface) which allows payroll software to fully integrate with Revenue’s reporting system.
+The API allows both the payroll software and Revenue to communicate or ‘talk’ to each other.
+The payroll integration enables users to seamlessly submit Payroll Submission Requests (PSRs) directly to Revenue in seconds.
+The integration also allows users to retrieve RPNs from Revenue from within the payroll software.
 Integrated payroll software makes PAYE Modernisation much more user-friendly for employers compared to the outdated, more manual processes of the past.
-Utilising PAYE Modernisation compliant software will save time and avoid any potential penalties.
+By using PAYE Modernisation compliant software, employers can save time and avoid any potential penalties.
 The API integration will lead to a streamlined process and ultimately a reduction in the administrative burden.

 Free PAYE Modernisation Training Webinars

-At Thesaurus Software, we are committed to helping businesses understand how the upcoming PAYE changes will impact them.
-Our upcoming FREE webinars will give you an overview of how PAYE Modernisation will affect your payroll processing and how to get your business and payroll processes ready.
+At Thesaurus Software, we are committed to helping businesses understand their new real time reporting obligations.
+Our FREE webinars will give you an overview of how PAYE Modernisation affects the payroll process and how to comply with the new legislation.
 Our PAYE Modernisation webinars are completely free to attend and include a presentation from Sinead Sweeney, the PAYE Modernisation Change Manager at the Revenue Commissioners.
 See all events here